 The difference between overdraft and non-sufficient funds fees is overdraft protection.
 If your bank does not cover the cost of a transaction that results in a negative balance, you will need to pay an NSF fee.

-If you have a negative bank account, the financial institution will issue an overdraft or Nsf fees.
+The consequences of a negative bank balance include fees or service charges, a negative impact on your credit, and potentially account closure if the account stays negative for too long.
+If you have a negative bank account, the financial institution will issue an overdraft or NSF fees.
 But what if you cannot afford to recover a negative balance at the moment?
 The inability to pay overdraft fees or deposit money into a negative bank account can result in severe consequences that further disrupt your life.

 Bank Account Closure